Freed Endowed Chair in Social Science

 PS 373: Comparative Politics, Asia

-PS 377: Women and the World
+PS/GS 377: A Comparative Study of Women in the World

 PS 372: Democracy in South Asia